 Removing barriers to DevOps in the cloud

 Teams developing software for Apple devices have limited options when migrating to the cloud.
-Because such apps must be built on Macs, and because there are few cloud-hosted Mac offerings, many teams are forced to provide their own Mac hardware for CI/CD while the rest of their DevOps are hosted in the cloud.
+Because such apps must be built on Macs, and because there are few cloud-hosted Mac offerings,

 In today’s world, organizations need to innovate and get to market faster.
 This requires learning latest technologies, using them in your product and deploying at a faster pace.